What is Doxycycline?

 Doxycycline is an antibiotic used to treat a range of bacterial infections, including chlamydia.
 Doxycycline is the first choice treatment option for chlamydia because it is proven to be highly effective.

-Usually, 1 tablet is taken twice a day for 7 days.
+Usually, 1 capsule is taken twice a day for 7 days.

 Chlamydia is the most common bacterial sexually transmitted disease (STI) in the world.
 A recent WHO estimate put chlamydia infection rates at 127 million per year.
 It’s most common amongst teenagers and young people, and is transmitted through unprotected sex.